 Referee Certification and Recertification Clinics

-For more information on becoming a referee, and to sign up visit the Minnesota Soccer Referee Committee website.
+For more information on becoming a referee, and to sign up visit the Minnesota State Referee Committee website.
 Click on the New Referee button for a step by step guide and and informational video aimed at parents of potential new youth referees.

 Bryce Bockin of MAT Assigning is the new referee assignor for Blackhawks home matches.
 MAT uses the Game Officials system to assign referees to Blackhawk games.